Home

 Yes, it did have a strong fan, but the "permanent" Permalife filters developed significant problems within 18 months, mainly mold growth.

-Intrigued by the permanent filter concept, I bought one of the last Hunter 30547's at Lowes.
 When I got it home, the filter was missing - Lowes employees had pirated it to mollify an irate customer.

 Lowes could not find another Hunter Permalife filter anywhere in Texas.